Puzzlepart/ASPC2017/Slackbot/README.md

     * run git push heroku master

-White Rabbit is created with :heart: by the people at Puzzlepart who took the red :pill: , and is based on [[Howdyai's BotKit](https://github.com/howdyai/botkit)
+White Rabbit is created with :heart: by the people at Puzzlepart who took the red :pill:.
+White Rabbit is based on [Howdyais BotKit](https://github.com/howdyai/botkit)